 Why is CO2 awareness so important?

 The short answer is that CO2 awareness is a matter of life and death.
-CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
+CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Gainesville homeowner.
-Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
+Acute poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Gainesville home?